-In the current climate, purchasing new uniforms may be something you'd rather put off.
-So here's a simple 3 step care guide on how to clean white chef jackets, and extend their lifespan.
+Here's a simple 3 step care guide on how to keep your chef whites white and extend their lifespan.

 Use an apron.
 It might sound basic, but it's what they're made for, and prevention is better than a cure.
-Given a basic apron will set you back less than $18 and are easy to clean, they are your front line of defence in keeping your whites stain free.
+Given a basic apron will set you back around $20 and are easy to clean, they are your front line of defence in keeping your whites stain-free.

 Bonus apron tip: To stop the apron straps knotting together in the wash; tie your apron straps together pre-wash.
 Or put them all in a wash bag, a simple, cheap one, like you would find in your local Kmart will do.

 Again, it may sound overused, but 'you get what you pay for' stands true, and a quality chef jacket will last longer than a cheap one.

 Finally, there are few stain culprits to be especially careful of, as they are difficult to remove.
-Aside from the well-known offenders like red wine and tomato sauce; Tumeric, red chilli oil and even chocolate need increased attention.
+Aside from the well-known offenders like red wine and tomato sauce, turmeric, red chilli oil and even chocolate need increased attention.

 No matter the quality of the jacket, let's face it, however careful, the jacket's going to get stained.
 Whether it's gravy, blood or the dreaded beets, treat them quickly and wash them right.